radareorg/radare2-book/basic_commands/print_modes.md

 ##3.5 Print modes

-One of the efforts in radare is the way to show the information to the user.
-This is interpreting the bytes and giving an almost readable output format.
+One of the key features of radare is displaying information in various formats.
+The goal is to offer a selection of displaying choices to best interpret binary data.

-The bytes can be represented as integers, shorts, longs, floats, timestamps, hexpair strings, or things more complex like C structures, disassembly, decompilations, external processors, ..
+Binary data can be represented as integers, shorts, longs, floats, timestamps, hexpair strings, or more complex formats like C structures, disassembly, decompilations, external processors, ..

-This is a list of the available print modes listable with `p?`:
+Here's a list of the available print modes listable using `p?`:

     [0x08049AD0]> p?
     Usage: p[=68abcdDfiImrstuxz] [arg|len]